CardiacScore: The easy, pain-free way to check for coronary heart disease available only at Hamilton Diagnostics

 Is coronary artery disease treatable?

 Yes.
-The plaque buildup process can be slowed, stabilized and reversed, in some cases, through lifestyle changes and/or through medication under your doctor's guidance.
+The plaque buildup process can be slowed, stabilized, or reversed through lifestyle changes and/or through medication under your doctor’s guidance.

 Did you know?